ucam-department-of-psychiatry/ABCD/Readme.md

 Freesurfer reconstructions have been parcellated using the *desikan killiany atlas*, our in-house *308 parcellation*, the *glasser parcellation*, the *scheaffer200* and *schaeffer400* parcellations and some more fine-grained parcellations (suggestions on which to include in future updates are welcome).
 All stats files for each respective parcellation can be found in the freesurfer **~/surfaces/{subID}/stats** subdirectory.

 ### Diffusion weighted imaging
 As of May 2020 diffusion weighted data has been made available for approximately 10000 subjects.
-Minimally processed DTI data was used (include pre and post Eddy correction and gradient unwarping) and we subsequently used [FSLs dti fit](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide) to reconstruct FA and MD maps and we used the [AMICO](https://github.com/daducci/AMICO) toolset to generate NODDI maps .
+Minimally processed DTI data was used (include pre and post Eddy correction and gradient unwarping) and we subsequently used [FSLs dti fit](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide) to reconstruct FA and MD maps and we used the [AMICO](https://github.com/daducci/AMICO) toolset to generate NODDI maps.
 The diffusion directory also contains parcellated files for FA, MD and NODDI for the same parcellation templates as mentioned above.